Holding On or Giving In

 Is Contrary to the Data: Research may suggest the requested changes will result in undesirable outcomes or that audiences/users prefer something contrary to the request.

-Let it go when . . .
+Give in to feedback when . . .

 It's a Purely Aesthetic/Branding Choice: The change doesn't violate best practices, but it's not what you would do (e.g., choosing one shade of green over another, a slightly different font weight—but still accessible).